genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/03_request-server/06_testing.md

 - if necessary, some extra routing;
 - the name of the request server, preceded by **REQ_**

-Since this is a request server, it will require additional parameters as part of the request.
-To do that, you need to provide the query parameters in that way: `REQUEST.{NAME_OF_THE_FIELD}`.
+A request server requires additional parameters as part of the request.
+Here, we provide the query parameters: `REQUEST.{NAME_OF_THE_FIELD}`.
 So your URL would be like this:

 ```postman
 .../REQ_{NAME_OF_THE_REQUEST}?REQUEST.{NAME_OF_THE_FIELD1}=1&REQUEST.{NAME_OF_THE_FIELD2}=2